 *All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-We know the identity of nearly half the teams set to compete in the World Cup 2022 but a whole host of countries are still looking to punch their tickets to Qatar.
+We finally know the identities all the teams set to compete in the World Cup 2022 as 32 teams have punched their tickets for Qatar.

 WELCOME TO PADDY POWER NEWS!